Apps72/Dev.Data/ReadMe.md

 - [Logging](#Logging): Trace all SQL queries sent to the server (in Text or HTML format).
 - [ThrowException](#ThrowException): Disable the SqlException to avoid application crashes... and catch it via the Exception property or ExceptionOccured event.
 - [RetryIfExceptionsOccureds](#RetryIfExceptionsOccured): Avoid DeadLocks with retrying your Execute commands maximum 3 times.
-- [Data Injection](#DataInjection): Include your Unit Tests without Database, but intercept all queries executions to set predefined data.
 - [Best Practices](#BestPractices): Copy our samples and use it as templates.
 - [Entities Generators](#EntitiesGenerator): Generate automatically all classes from your database classes (via a T4 file).